2002 New Hampshire Senate election phone jamming scandal

-History
+Events

-The scandal breaks
+Scandal breaks

 Police in Concord, the state capital, were notified by Democratic workers on the day of the election that they were receiving repeated telephone calls, terminating after five seconds, which were interfering with their efforts to reach voters and offer rides to the polls.
 For at least an hour and a half at midday they were unable to make any outgoing calls.
 Verizon was later able to stop most of these calls, but whoever had made them had violated state laws against telephone harassment.

 State authorities found the calls came from out of state, and so brought in their federal counterparts.
 They were eventually traced to Mylo Enterprises, a Pocatello, Idaho-based company that ran phone banks.

 The New Hampshire Union Leader reported on it February 7, 2003.
 The story forced the resignation of state GOP executive director Charles McGee shortly afterward, when he admitted lying to the paper.
 Later, prosecutors said that he had come up with the idea of disrupting Democratic communications after seeing a flyer put out by the Shaheen campaign with the numbers.
 Drawing on his military background, he decided to disrupt "enemy communications" and called several telemarketing firms he knew to have Republican sympathies.

 However, James Tobin, then Northeast field director for the National Republican Senatorial Committee (NRSC), put McGee in touch with GOP Marketplace, a northern Virginia firm run by Allen Raymond, which had been hired by the New Hampshire party for similar voter-turnout efforts.
 McGee had lied in claiming to be unaware of this.

 Steve Kornacki of politicsnj.com discovered that Raymond, a New Jersey native, had worked for James Treffinger, a former gubernatorial candidate then under indictment for a phone scandal during that state's 2001 Republican primary for the senatorial nomination, in which calls were made smearing two of his opponents.
 A prominent figure in that indictment, possibly a co-conspirator, was an unnamed Republican consultant believed to be Raymond (during the later trial of James Tobin, the prosecution said that GOP Marketplace had worked for a Senate campaign in New Jersey and that that work had led to a criminal indictment).
 During Super Bowl XXXVI on February 3, 2002, Raymond's firm had placed calls to prospective voters that not only attacked one of Treffinger's rivals but purported to be from another.